Theme Editor

 Layout toggles

-Section titled “Layout toggles”The Layout section includes behavioral toggles that control how learners interact with your course:
+Section titled “Layout toggles”The Layout section includes behavioural toggles that control how learners interact with your course:

 - Scroll Indicator - show a scroll-down arrow when lesson content overflows the viewport